thebeebs/devstarworkshop/instructions/missions/scale.md

 ### Mission Description ###

 Your squad has now deployed one or several induvidual microservices (fighters).
-Our next mission will be add to another fighter to the squad by scaling up the number of CPUs for one of them.
+Our next mission will be add to another fighter to the squad by scaling up the number of instances for one of them.

 ### Mission Awards ###